 Sadly nothing remains of the early 12th-century monastic buildings the earliest stoneworks include 5 bays on the south arcade and date to 1274.
 The cloisters are however beautifully preserved and a trip to Bective Abbey in the beautiful surroundings of County Meath is well worth a visit.

 Gold Coffin of Bective Abbey

-Legend has it that there is a golden coffin hidden with Bective Abbey.
+Legend has it that there is a golden coffin hidden in Bective Abbey.
 The stories say that an old man named Andy Gossan knew where it was buried.
 When he died he told the secret to his sister Ann and when she died the secret was passed to Father Morrissy who was a local priest in Kilmessan.
 Sadly Father Morrissy took that secret to his grave in 1927.

 Another story tells the tale of a man called Downes who hailed from Navan.
 When he emigrated to America he had a dream of gold being buried in an old Abbey ruin.
-He returned to Ireland and attempted to find the gold at Bective Abbey, but no-one knows if he found the gold and returned to America as he was never seen again.
+He returned to Ireland and attempted to find the gold at Bective Abbey, but no one knows if he found the gold and returned to America as he was never seen again.